Eric0rtega/Bitwise_Intro_to_Backend_Development/README.md

-# Bitwise_Intro_to_Backend_Development
+# intro-to-backend-development
-Bitwise Workforce, Intro to Backend Development course with Python and Django
+Course repo for intro to backend development